We specialize in vacation rentals, motels and hotels too!

 Typically, customers may return to the treatment area on the same day.
 Temperatures will likely still be elevated when you return and additional items may have been moved to help evenly distribute the heat.
 Customers will receive complete post-treatment instructions prior to the start of service.

-With the use of heat, bed bugs can be eliminated in a short period of time without the use of chemicals.
+With the use of heat, bed bugs can be eliminated in a short period of time.
 Our procedure to get rid of bed bugs is a safe and effective treatment for home and business or anywhere bed bugs are present.

 The most common ants we find in our area are carpenter ants and pavement ants.